 There are numerous online resources

 Nowadays, your children have availability to numerous great online learning options.
-Check out Cocvell.com for great online courses, Khan Academy, the great learning source, or CK-12 Foundation‘s free online resources and textbooks.
+Check out the free GED practice tests on MyCareertools, Khan Academy is a great learning source, and CK-12 Foundation‘s free online resources and textbooks are very helpfull, too.
 Homeschoolers do not live in a different world, but they also have access to all these great online resources, as well as the time to use it.

 There are numerous possibilities and options, and it is clear that parents, just because they don’t have enough expertise in a particular field, should not be their children’s best teachers.
 Homeschooled children can learn everywhere and from everyone.